Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

 \subsubsection{Graph with 6 nodes}

-We illustrate the performance of our methodology with compare with two alternative Bayesian methods on a concrete small toy simulation example which comes from \cite{wang2012efficient}.
+We illustrate the performance of our methodology and compare with two alternative Bayesian methods on a concrete small toy simulation example which comes from \citet{wang2012efficient}.
 We consider a data generating mechanism with $p=6$ within

 in which the precision matrix is